 They mainly eat insects, although larger monitors have been known to eat birds and even other lizards.
 Like other monitors they have long, sharp claws and strong jaws which allow them to hold on to their prey.

-Black tree monitors are classed as Vulnerable due to the destruction of their habitat.
-They are also at risk from the illegal pet trade.
+Black tree monitors are classed as Vulnerable from loss of habitat due to deforestation within its small, restricted range.
+They are also popular in the pet trade.